 • Filters to exclude disease carriers from incoming water

-• Recycling of water within the farm to remove sludge and maintain desirable balances of
+• Recycling of water within the farm to remove sludge and maintain desirable

 • Zero water exchange with the environment